-I’m of the opinion that all student debt should be forgiven.
-I personally have six figures of student debt, so I will be the first to admit I’m biased on the issue.
+I think that all student debt should be forgiven.
+I have six figures of student debt, so I will be the first to admit I’m biased on the issue.
 That all being said, higher education finance has been a mess in the United States for a long time.
 Tuition prices have exploded out of control, consumer protections are almost nonexistent, and many borrowers have been duped by predatory colleges, lenders, and “relief” agencies.
 Wiping the slate clean and starting fresh is probably the best answer.

 Unfortunately, I think the proposed forgiveness for all is unlikely to happen.
 These campaign promises will not be altering my repayment strategy.

-Even if mass student loan forgiveness doesn’t happen, there are plenty of things the next President of the Untied States can do to address the student loan crisis.
+Even if mass student loan forgiveness doesn’t happen, there are plenty of things the next President of the United States can do to address the student loan crisis.

 Return Bankruptcy to Student Loans